 - Emphasized best practices.

 In terms of ROI, an internal study at Motorola identified a return of investment of $29 for each dollar invested in sales training.
 Another recent industry report found that 87 percent of sales leaders who said they received “adequate” management training, reported that an average of 75 percent of their reps achieved quota in the previous year.
-This suggests that even a little sales training can have significant effects.
+This suggests that even a little training can have significant effects.

 Often used interchangeably, there is a distinction between sales training and sales enablement.
 In general, sales training is the information and skills that sales reps need to close more and better deals.
 Typically, this includes product knowledge to sell your company’s products or services including technical specifications, product use cases, service level agreements, warranties and more.